-NURS 308-3 Ethics and Law in Nursing Examines ethical reasoning and the use of ethical theory in nursing practice decisions.
+NURS 308-3 Ethics and Law in Nursing This course examines ethical reasoning and the use of ethical theory in nursing practice decisions.
 Health care law as it relates to nursing practice is explored.
 Special focus is on the meaning and use of nursing practice acts, professional standards of practice and nursing codes of ethics.